olesiakissa/admin-dashboard-app/README.md

-# admin-dashboard-app
+# Admin Dashboard React App
-A React application with theming using Syncfusion components
+A React application with theming, using material ui components and nivo charts